I love Uber.

 American Express and Uber have a promotion where Platinum Card Members get $15 in credits for Uber in the United States each month plus a bonus $20 (to make it $35) in December.

 To get it, add your Platinum Card as a Payment method and use it to pay for your ride.
-You'll get $15 off a ride each month.
+You'll get $15 off a ride each month and up to $200 a year.

 It also gives you access to Uber VIP, where available, which gives you access to the best drivers.